 I am a Ph.D. in Computer Science.
-My thesis name is Opening Up Trace-Based Mechanisms, which was guided by Professor Dr. Éric Tanter.
-My thesis was developed at the Pleiad laboratory of the Computer Science Department (DCC) and Center for Advanced Research in Education (CIAE).
-Both institutions belong to University of Chile.
+My thesis name is Opening Up Trace-Based Mechanisms, which Professor Dr. Éric Tanter guided.
+My thesis was developed at the Pleiad laboratory of the Computer Science Department (DCC) and the Center for Advanced Research in Education (CIAE).
+Both institutions belong to the University of Chile.
 After my Ph.
-D, I have realized several researching stays at universities from different countries: Tokyo Institute of Technology, Japan, 2019 (6 months); Cauca University, Colombia, 2018 (2 months); Shibaura Institute of Technology, Japan, 2013-2014 (4-2 months); and Ecole des mines de Nantes, France, 2010 (2 months).
+D, I have realized many research stays at universities in different countries: Colombia (2021), Japan (2019), Colombia (2018), Japan (2013), Japan (2014), and France (2010).

-To promote research in my academic unit and with my collaborators, I have founded the research laboratory Pragmatics Lab.
-If you want to know more about this laboratory, please drop a line firstname.lastname@example.org.
+To promote research in my academic unit and with my collaborators, I founded the research laboratory Pragmatics Lab.
+If you want to know more about this laboratory, please drop me a line at firstname.lastname@example.org.